gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-vs-3d-library.md

 WE SUPPLIED is in GLSL and executed by the GPU.

-The point of this last demostration is to show that effectively WebGL is just a rasteration engine, similar to Canvas 2D.
+The point of this last demostration is to show that effectively WebGL is just a rasterization engine, similar to Canvas 2D.
 Sure WebGL does have features that help you implement 3D.
 WebGL has a depth buffer which makes depth sorting far easier than a system without.
 WebGL also has various math functions built in that are very useful for doing 3D